guillaumemoreau/db-course/README.md

-# Database Course
+# SSTEM Course

+This is the introduction lecture to the SSTEM course

 written in Markdown and translated to beamer (ECN stylesheet) with pandoc

-based on Jean-Yves Martin's course

 English version